J.J. Goldberg

-Jonathan Jeremy Goldberg is editor emeritus of the newspaper The Forward, where he served as editor in chief for seven years (2000-07).
-He served in the past as U.S. bureau chief of the Israeli news magazine The Jerusalem Report, managing editor of The Jewish Week of New York City, as a nationally syndicated columnist in Jewish weeklies, as editor in chief of the Labor Zionist monthly Jewish Frontier, as world/national news editor of the daily Home News (now the Home News Tribune) of New Brunswick, New Jersey, and as a metro/police-beat reporter for Hamevaker, a short-lived Hebrew-language newsweekly published for the Israeli émigré community in Los Angeles.
+Jonathan Jeremy Goldberg is an American journalist who served as editor-in-chief of The Forward for seven years (2000-07).
+He previously worked as U.S. bureau chief for the Israeli news magazine The Jerusalem Report, managing editor of The Jewish Week of New York City, as a nationally syndicated columnist in Jewish weeklies, as editor in chief of the Labor Zionist monthly Jewish Frontier, as world/national news editor of the daily Home News (now the Home News Tribune) of New Brunswick, New Jersey, and as a metro/police-beat reporter for Hamevaker, a short-lived Hebrew-language newsweekly published for the Israeli émigré community in Los Angeles.

 Goldberg is the author of Jewish Power: Inside the American Jewish Establishment, published in 1996.
 His previous books include Builders and Dreamers (1993) and The Jewish Americans (1992).

 Early life

 Goldberg was born in New York City and raised in Massapequa, Long Island, until age 13, when he moved with his family to Washington, D.C.
 After graduating from Woodrow Wilson High School he moved to New York City in the winter of 1967, working in a picture-frame factory.
 He enrolled in McGill University in 1968, after spending a year on the Habonim Workshop at Kibbutz Urim in the Negev.
 At McGill, he was active in the Student Zionist Organization, and was an editor of its weekly campus newspaper, Otherstand.
 He became active in left-wing student Jewish causes nationally in the U.S. and Canada, including the Radical Zionist Alliance and the North American Jewish Students Network, where he was elected to the steering committee in 1970.